hazelcast/hazelcast-csharp-client/doc/dev/doc/extensions/dependency-injection.md

 ## Registering Options

 Registering the Hazelcast options into the service container is achieved via the `AddHazelcastOptions` method.
 This method accepts one parameter, which is an `Action<HazelcastOptionsBuilder>` delegate.
-In can be used to configure the options just as one would do with any `HazelcastOptionsBuilder`.
+It can be used to configure the options just as one would do with any `HazelcastOptionsBuilder`.
 For instance:

 ```csharp
 services.AddHazelcastOptions(builder => builder